 The NJTPA has three standing committees-Planning & Economic Development; Project Prioritization; and Freight Initiatives.
 Each Trustee is a member of at least one committee.
 Committee meetings feature discussion of a full range of state, regional, and local transportation planning issues as well as action items to be placed before the full Board after committee deliberation and recommendation.
 (See the Committee Assignments tab for descriptions of each committee's mission and current Trustee membership.)
 Central staff located in Newark supports the Board and committees.
 The NJTPA staff also supports and directs planning work by county and city members.
 A Regional Transportation Advisory Committee (RTAC) composed of planners and engineers from the subregions meets every other month to review regional issues.

 The Board of Trustees meets every two months.
 Committee meetings are held on alternate months.
 All Board and committee meetings are open to the public.
-The NJTPA website (njtpa.org) includes a meetings calendar, which can also be found under the Calendar tab.
+The NJTPA website (njtpa.org) includes a meetings calendar.

 The NJTPA Trustee Officers